jaszmynh4085/github-tutorial/README.md

 **github** is where your work will be stored.

-the difference between the two is that most of the work will be done with git and its commands while github just holds the work that you have made. git can be used alone while github requires git.
+the difference between the two is that most of the work will be done with git and its commands while github just holds the work that you have made.
+Git can be used alone while github requires git.

 ---